abhimanyuv1/audio-assistant/README.md

    - Audio is automatically chunked, transcribed, and (optionally) summarized

 4. **Monitor Progress**
-   - Watch the "Transcriptions" section for real-time text
+   - Watch the "📺 Live Transcript" panel for real-time transcription updates
+   - New transcriptions appear with a green highlight and fade-in effect
+   - View live statistics: word count, character count, and duration
+   - Use the search bar to find specific content in transcriptions
+   - Toggle timestamps, statistics, and auto-scroll as needed
    - View summaries in the "Latest Summary" section
    - Check action items as they're identified

+5. **Export Transcripts**
+   - Click "💾 Export Transcript" to save your transcription
+   - Choose between Plain Text (.txt) or Markdown (.md) format
+   - Click "📋 Copy All" to copy the entire transcript to clipboard

-5. **Stop Listening**
+6. **Stop Listening**
    - Click "⏹ Stop Listening" when done
    - If not in real-time mode, click "📝 Generate Summary" to create final summary

 ### Use Cases

-- **Meeting Notes**: Capture and summarize video calls
+- **Meeting Notes**: Capture and summarize video calls with live transcript view
-- **Lecture Recording**: Transcribe educational content with key points
+- **Lecture Recording**: Transcribe educational content with searchable text
-- **Interview Transcription**: Record conversations with automatic action items
+- **Interview Transcription**: Record conversations with live display and export
-- **Podcast Analysis**: Get summaries and takeaways from audio content
+- **Podcast Analysis**: Get summaries and searchable transcripts from audio content
+- **Research Interviews**: Search and filter through long conversations efficiently

 ## Linux Audio Setup